 No; UCSD Health Sciences International does not offer elective credit for your ACE experience.
 If your home institution wants you to take an elective rotation for academic credit to be applied toward your graduation requirements, the ACE Program cannot be converted into credit.

 Six months is the maximum.

 No. You may request to participate in more than one discipline.
 While we do our best to accommodate requests, we cannot guarantee any specific discipline.
 We ask that scholars inform us of their requests in advance of arrival as switching once you arrive is generally not possible.

 The type of visa required can vary based on length of participation.
-Scholars can enter on a J-1 short term visa (for a maximum of six months).
-If a scholar is participating for two months or less, some ACE scholars enter the program under their own B-1 Visitor Visa.
-You can learn more about the visa by emailing us at firstname.lastname@example.org.
+Scholars can enter the program under their own B-1 Visitor Visa.
+For other visa inquiries, please contact us at email@example.com and/or state in your online application.